Data Centers in Edmonton

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Edmonton data centers as of September 2025.
-Businesses connect to cloud providers via the nearest major hubs in Calgary or Vancouver.
-Secure, private network extensions are the standard method for establishing dedicated cloud access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Edmonton data centers, as of September 2025.
+Businesses connect to cloud providers via the nearest hubs in Calgary or Vancouver through private network extensions, including PNI and wavelength services.

 Power Analysis